PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*

-# Installation (Outfox)
+# Installation (Outfox/Etterna)
-- Install the noteskin by copying the "enchantment-3d" and "enchantment-custom-3d" folders inside the "Enchantment - BASE"/"Outfox" folder, and inside your Project Outfox game folder, paste them in "Appearance"/"NoteSkins"/"dance".
+- Install the noteskin by copying the "enchantment-3d" and "enchantment-custom-3d" folders inside the "Enchantment - BASE"/"Outfox, Etterna" folder, and inside your Project Outfox game folder, paste them in "Appearance"/"NoteSkins"/"dance" (or "NoteSkins"/"dance" for Etterna).
 These contain the base default variant of the Enchantment noteskin.

 https://github.com/user-attachments/assets/3743d718-f175-4010-94d9-1499cbf34e23

-- There are also Test Suites in the "Enchantment - TEST SUITES"/"Outfox" folder.
+- There are also Test Suites in the "Enchantment - TEST SUITES"/"Outfox, Etterna" folder.
 Test Suites are variants of the noteskin, that have arrows, holds, rolls, receptors, etc. fully customized beforehand.
 You can install the Test Suite you want in "Appearance"/"Noteskins"/"dance" to quickly have a bunch of fully customized variants that you can try out without having to spend time browsing and tinkering.
 You can check the preview of each Test Suite inside the "Previews" folder.

 https://github.com/user-attachments/assets/b80cb5e6-490c-4d75-9c37-e7aaccc753b1